 Purchase from Ebay:

-As of June 2020 it seems like all the sellers are in China, which adds some additional cost and time for shipping.
+As of November 2024 there appear to be sellers shipping from US warehouses, as well as directly from China.
+Direct shipping from China adds some additional cost and time for shipping.
 However, these days delivery time can be as little as a week to the west coast.
+But this may be subject to significant change once Trump takes power.

 Purchase from Amazon: